nibeditans/Body-Fat-Calculator/README.md

 ## Formula Used

 I've implemented the **U.S. Navy Body Fat Formula** in this Program, which calculates both for Men and Women.
-You can view the formula in the code, or simply search on internet.😛
+You can view the formula in the code, or simply search on internet.
+Or, you can simply read the complete article I have written on this Program: [Body Fat Calculator: Command-Line and Interactive Notebook](https://ai.plainenglish.io/body-fat-calculator-command-line-and-interactive-notebook-aa619e3d0f42)😛

 From this: